CKs-Technology-News/PrivacyTools/NOPE.md

 - [Cached Pages](http://www.cachedpages.com/) – No HTTPS.
 - [CTemplar](https://ctemplar.com/) – Privacy-focused email provider located in Iceland.
 This provider is known for deactivating randomly accounts based on activity.
 It’s anything but trusted besides the fact that the app won’t work and you got continually errors.
 [CTemplar deletes free accounts that haven't logged in in 36 months](https://ctemplar.com/help/answer/inactive-account-policy).
 [Privacy email provider CTemplar is shutting down](https://ctemplar.com/ctemplar-is-shutting-down/).
 - [Canary Mail](https://canarymail.io) – A secure email client for macOS, iOS and Android (paid and closed source).
-- [Changewatch – see what’s changed between versions of policies](https://www.changewatch.co.uk/) – Behind Cloudflare and no benefit over terms did not read website.
+- [Changewatch – see what’s changed between versions of policies](https://www.changewatch.co.uk/) – Behind Cloudflare and no benefit over terms did not read Website.
 - [CipherShed](https://www.ciphershed.org/) - CipherShed started as a fork of TrueCrypt.
 It’s available for Windows PC, Mac OSX, and Linux, although it must be compiled for the latter two.
 The software was not updated in years.
 - [Clementine](https://www.clementine-player.org/#news) – Outdated, latest real update was in 2016.
 - [Cloudflare hosted websites are critical](https://thetrichordist.com/2019/02/26/cloudflare-the-bad-the-worse-and-the-criminal-goldmansachs-ustreasury-ofac/)